WatsonSantos/WatsonSantos/README.md

-<div align="center">Career developed in Programming, working as a Fullstack developer with experience in JavaScript, Node.js, React.js, Next.js, Bootstrap, Tailwind, among others.
-I've been in the programming world for about 4 years.
-I hold a degree in Computer Engineering.
-I love technology, programming, and the continuous pursuit of learning.</div>
+<div align="center">Hello, I embarked on the world of programming in 2018 when I went to university to study Computer Engineering.
+There I met people and developed skills that help me develop projects and solutions in programming.
+Today I'm a Fullstack developer with React.js and Node.js.</div>

 <br>
 <br>